 How much solar energy is available – the energy that’s actually usable

-How and where to go from here?
+How much solar energy is available – how and where to go from here?